zenml-io/blog.zenml.io/_posts/2022-06-29-k8s-orchestrator.md

 ## Setting Up AWS Resources

-In this example, we will use AWS as our cloud provider of choice and provision an EKS Kubernetes cluster, as well as a S3 bucket to store our ML artifacts and an ECR container registry to manage the Docker images that Kubernetes needs.
+In this example, we will use AWS as our cloud provider of choice and provision an EKS Kubernetes cluster, an S3 bucket to store our ML artifacts, and an ECR container registry to manage the Docker images that Kubernetes needs.
 However, this could also be done in a similar fashion on any other cloud